PointCloudLibrary/pcl/doc/tutorials/content/gpu_octree.rst

 .. image:: images/gpu/octree/gpu_radius.png
   :width: 838

 The final image depicts results of approximate nearest search.
+The results shown in green are the actual nearest neighbors for points where the approximate nearest point diverges from the actual nearest point.

 .. image:: images/gpu/octree/gpu_approx.png
   :width: 838